Wyre Together is here to help

 - We are also working closely with Fleetwood Together, who are providing emergency support with food during the pandemic.
 To access this support email email@example.com

-- Alternatively, if you are in need of support and do not have anyone to turn to please get in touch with us by completing our request for support form.
-We will use this information to see how we can best support you. ,
+- Alternatively, if you are in need of support and do not have anyone to turn to please get in touch with us by calling 01253 891000 or fill out our online request for support form.

 In England, you're now required by law to self-isolate if: